AlkaWildlife/alkawildlife.eu/en_GB/_projects/creating-a-model-of-population-development-of-the-Eurasian-otter.md

 ---
-title: Creating a model of population development of the European otter
+title: Creating a model of population development of the Eurasian otter
 published: true
 subtitle: >-
   Finding missing data on the biology and ecology of Eurasian otters: Creating a